Unica Groep BV supports its clients by offering sustainable technological solutions for safety, communication and comfort.

-Unica Groep BV has a 75% stake in the issued capital of Numan & Kant BV and an 80% stake in Synto BV.
-The stake in the issued capital of the other group companies is 100%.
+Unica Groep BV has a 75% share in the issued capital of Numan & Kant BV and an 80% share in Synto BV.
+A minority interest has been included in the equity and the result for this purpose.
+The share in the issued capital of the other group companies is 100%.

 The following participating interests are consolidated on a proportional basis:

 Zorgbeheer Isala v.o.f., Bunnik (20%)

 Installatie Combinatie v.o.f.
 I4Care S gebouw, Zwolle (50%)

 The following entities have not been consolidated but are presented in the balance sheet according to the equity method, under ‘Financial Fixed assets - non-consolidated participating interests’ and in the profit and loss account under ‘Share in the result of non-consolidated participating interests’: